 How to Make Hungarian Goulash

 This rustic Hungarian Goulash recipe does take a good bit of time to properly cook, but only requires a few simple steps to prepare.

-Get the Complete Printable Rustic Hungarian Goulash (Gulyas) Recipe Below.
+Get the Complete Printable Rustic Hungarian Goulash Recipe (Gulyas) + VIDEO Below.
 Enjoy!

 This dish tastes even more delicious the next day after the ingredients have continued melding.
-It is a great recipe for make-ahead meal prepping!
-Leftovers can be stored in an airtight container in the fridge for up to 3 days, or in the freezer for up to 3 months.
+It is a great recipe for make-ahead meal prep!
+Leftovers can be stored in an airtight container in the fridge for up to 4 days, or in the freezer for up to 3 months.

 Can Hungarian Gulyas Be Made In A Slow Cooker?

 Sure!
 You will still need to sauté the veggies and brown the meat on the stovetop.